DataDog/integrations-core/fluentd/README.md

 #### Metric Collection

-1. Add this configuration setup to your `fluentd.d/conf.yaml` file to start gathering your [Fluentd metrics](#metrics):
+1. Add this configuration block to your `fluentd.d/conf.yaml` file to start gathering your [Fluentd metrics](#metrics):

     ```yaml
       init_config: